-Key LHS action Consideration to provide improved mass transit along Parramatta Road as per this Action.
-Develop a local contributions plan and incorporate the precinct in an Affordable Housing Target Scheme as required by SEPP 70).
+Key LHS action Consideration Develop a local contributions plan and incorporate the precinct in an Affordable Housing Target Scheme as required by SEPP 70).
 Completed.
 Refer to Appendix 8.
 DPE's viability tool indicates that AHCS will not be feasible for the proposed uplift in Taverners Hill precinct.
 Substantially higher FSRs and building heights are required to facilitate affordable housing in this area.
 This is primarily due to land values in the area and costs of potential amalgamations.
 Assess areas or sites that require heritage protection whilst allowing growth to occur.
 Completed.
 Refer to Appendix 3.

-• Kings Bay/ Croydon/ Croydon precinct:
+Kings Bay/ Croydon/ Croydon Precinct: